American Airlines says United got a better deal in major O'Hare makeover

-American Airlines is balking at what it called an "secret provision" in an $8.5 billion deal to renovate and expand Chicago's O'Hare airport.
+American Airlines is balking at what it called a "secret provision" in an $8.5 billion deal to renovate and expand Chicago's O'Hare airport.

-American, the country's largest air carrier, said on Wednesday it believes the provision gives United Airlines an unfair advantage in the planned revamp.
+American, the country's largest air carrier, said on Wednesday it believes the provision gives United Airlines an unfair advantage.

 The project would mark the largest expansion of O'Hare in the airport's history, according to Chicago Mayor Rahm Emanuel's office.
 Before Wednesday, it looked like United (UAL) and American (AAL) -- which both use O'Hare as a flight hub -- would give the plan a thumbs up, according to local news reports.